ogercyprien/Vulnhalla/README.md

 Before starting, ensure you have:

 - **Python 3.10 – 3.13** (Python 3.11 or 3.12 recommended)
-  - Python 3.14+ is not supported (this tool needs grpcio which is not supported by Python 3.14+)
+  - Python 3.14+ is not supported (this tool uses grpcio which is not supported by Python 3.14+)
   - Download from [python.org](https://www.python.org/downloads/)

 - **CodeQL CLI**